glennhenry/cs-notes/docs/programming-language-theory/03-parsing/parsing.md

 If top-down parsing creates a table and consults it to decide what to do based on the non-terminal on top of the stack and input token, a bottom-up parser instead consults the table based on the current input token and a **parser state**.
 The parser state is actually determined by the configuration of the stack.

 There are two actions : **shift and reduce**.
-Shift places current input token on the stack, while reduce applies a production rule by popping the corresponding number of symbols from the stack and replacing them with the non-terminal symbol on the left-hand side of the rule.
+Shift pushes current input token on the stack, while reduce applies a production rule by popping the part of symbols on the right-hand side of the rule and replacing them (by pushing it onto the stack) with the non-terminal symbol on the left-hand side of the rule.
 After shifting or reducing happens, the state may also be updated accordingly.

 This process continues until the entire input sentence is recognized, that is when "accept" action is encountered on the table.
 Error that indicates a parsing error or a syntactical mistake in the input string may also occur.